 The resurrection of the Messiah fulfills the Akedah of Isaac (Genesis 22).
 There are various midrashim that claim that Isaac actually was killed upon the altar and his blood became part of the altar’s ashes.
 This did not happen literally.
 However, it did happen figuratively.
 The prophetic role-play of Isaac’s sacrificial death foreshadows the actual sacrificial death of Messiah.
-What happened at Moriah in the prophetic narrative of Isaac’s death, that included as its participants Abrahahm, Isaac, Abraham’s servants, and the Angel of Adonai, was exactly what historically happened between Adonai, His Son the Messiah, and the servants of Abraham.
+What happened at Moriah in the prophetic narrative of Isaac’s death, that included as its participants Abrahahm, Isaac, Abraham’s servants, and the Angel of Adonai (the LORD), was exactly what historically happened between Adonai, His Son the Messiah, and the servants of Abraham.

 The two servants of Abraham who accompanied him and his son Isaac prophetically represent two types of servants.